bogdanvuk/sydpy/doc/source/tutorial.rst

     The dataflow of DFF testbench.

-Notice how the channel **data** is written to using the transaction level interface (**tlm**), and read from using the signal interface (**sig**).
+Notice how the channel **din** is written to using the transaction level interface (**tlm**), and read from using the signal interface (**sig**).
 This is a powerful feature of SyDPy channels which allows better decoupling between the modules.
 The information can be written to channel using one interface and read out using multiple other interfaces.
 SyDPy channels do all the conversions internally.

 **We acheived the following:**

 1. We will have a steady clock with 10 ticks period fed into our DFF module via **clk** channel.
-2. We will have a sequence of random bits fed into our DFF module via **data** channel.
+2. We will have a sequence of random bits fed into our DFF module via **din** channel.

 Simulating the design
 ---------------------